Organized by Isolde Brielmaier

 March 6-8, 2014

 The Armory Show annually hosts Open Forum, a thought-provoking series of conversations and panels featuring leading curators, critics, designers, gallerists, museum directors, and art world experts.
-The 2014 edition is organized by Isolde Brielmaier, a New York-based curator, writer and project consultant as well as visiting professor, Tisch School of the Arts, New York University.
+The 2014 edition was organized by Isolde Brielmaier, a New York-based curator, writer and project consultant as well as visiting professor, Tisch School of the Arts, New York University.

 THURSDAY, MARCH 6